-When I recently found a very well made 1950s necklace and earrings set in bright yellow during one of my vintage costume jewelry hunts, I immediately tried it on.
-It felt like I was wearing a little bit of sunshine!
-I didn’t want to take it off.
+I recently found a very well-made 1950s necklace and earrings set in bright yellow during one of my vintage costume jewelry hunts.
+I tried on the necklace and felt like I was wearing a little bit of sunshine!

 This set also happened to be signed.
 But not by an individual or company.
 It was signed by the country of Japan.

-Japan vintage costume jewelry is very well made and higher quality than most contemporary fashion jewelry.
+Japan vintage costume jewelry is a higher quality than most contemporary fashion jewelry.
 It is often compared to Trifari, Lisner, and Coro who were known for their well-made pieces.
 This created competition for other costume jewelry manufacturers, attracting foreign trade.
 It was one way to help improve Japan’s economy after wartime expenses threatened economic ruin.